usds/us-forms-system/docs/building-a-form/available-components.md

 The data for a group of radio buttons will be quite similar to the data for a select field (i.e., `string` type with an `enum` property), which means the `SelectWidget` will by default be rendered.

-In order to override the `SelectWidget`, you must pass `'ui:widget': 'radio'` to your `uiSchema` for that field.
-If you also want to specify different label text for each option, you would pass `'ui:options'` to `uiSchema`.
+To override the `SelectWidget`, pass `'ui:widget': 'radio'` to your `uiSchema` for that field.
+To specify different label text for each option, pass `'ui:options'` to `uiSchema`.

 Your config for a question where the answer is selected from a group of radio buttons might look like this:
 ```